 The above migration statistics were taken from the Census Flows Mapper and its most current data from the American Community Survey (2008-2012).

-South Dakota Adults Grow in Population, Youth Stagnates
+South Dakota Adult Population Grows, Youth Population Stagnates

-At the same time, the US Census Bureau reports that the relative number of younger South Dakotans has declined.
-Children between the ages of 0 and 4 years old have gone from 7.8% of the population in 1990 to 7.1% in 2016.
-Similarly, the fraction of children between the ages of 5 and 17 years old has dropped from 20.7% in 1990 to 17.6% in 2016.
+Over the same time period, the US Census Bureau reports that the relative number of younger South Dakotans has declined slightly.
+Children between the ages of 0 and 4 years old have gone from 7.3% of the population in 2010 to 7.1% in 2017.
+Similarly, the fraction of children between the ages of 5 and 17 years old has plateaued around 17.6% since 2010.

-The overall aging trend in the state is due to the aging of the “baby-boomer” generation, and nowhere is this more evident than in the growing number of senior citizens in the state.
+The overall aging trend in the state is due to the aging of the “baby-boomer” generation, as seen in the growing number of senior citizens in the state.
 The oldest South Dakotans, those 85 and older, have been growing as a subset of the 65 and older cohort.
-The number of these most senior citizens increased from 19,226 in 2010 (2.4% of the statewide population) to 21,516 (or 2.5 percent) in 2016.
+The number of these most senior citizens increased from 19,226 in 2010 (2.4% of the state population) to 20,781 in 2017 (also 2.4% of the state population).

 The statewide retirement-to-working-age ratio (the number of retirees divided by the number of working-age adults) indicates that retirees account for a growing percentage of the population.
-The statewide retirement-to-working-age ratio has risen from 23.6% in 2010 to 27.0% in 2016.
-This ratio is even more pronounced in the Black Hills region, where the ratio was 28.9% in 2016—a substantial increase over the 22.7% ratio in 2010.
+The retirement-to-working-age ratio in South Dakota rose from 23.6% in 2010 to 27.6% in 2017.

 While the state as a whole appears to be aging, Census data indicates that some counties are much greyer than others.
-With a median age of 54.2, Custer County had the Rushmore State’s oldest residents in 2016.
-In contrast, Todd County had the state’s youngest population with a median age of 24.4.
-The chart below shows the three oldest and youngest counties in the state.
+With a median age of 54.7, Custer County had the Rushmore State’s greatest number of older residents in 2017.
+In contrast, Todd County had the state’s youngest population with a median age of 23.9.